nagaturd/leagueplusplus/README.md

 * Able to track through name changes by relying on a different persistent account identifier
 * See [lpp-server](https://github.com/nagaturd/lpp-server)
 * My next goal is add another check to only make API requests if a certain duration has past since last request (stored in "lastModified")

+##### 2/5/2021:
+* Added another check to make sure that new requests to API are done when it doesn't exist in the database or the entry is older than 30 seconds.
+* This helps limit the number of API calls made but is also short enough to maintain up-to-date information